Skip to content

 mwmbl

 We have our own index powered by our community.
 Our index is currently much smaller than those of commercial search engines, with around 500 million unique URLs (more stats).
-The quality is a long way off the commercial engines at the moment, but you can help change that by joining us!
+The quality is a long way's off from matching the commercial engines at the moment, but you can help change that by joining us!
 We aim to have 1 billion unique URLs indexed by the end of 2024, 10 billion by the end of 2025 and 100 billion by the end of 2026 by which point we should be comparable with the commercial search engines.

 Community